Start9Labs/documentation/site/source/learn/concepts/networks.rst

 SSL
 ---
 Visiting websites on the Tor network is slow.
 We wanted to provide a better option to access the Embassy at home.
-That’s why we created an address for the Embassy that can be accessed on your Local Area Network.
+That's why we created an address for the Embassy that can be accessed on your Local Area Network.

 By default, this ``.local`` address is served like a regular website, over HTTP.
 Browsers make it noticeable when visiting a site over HTTP in the URL bar - it could be red, show an unlocked lock, or warn that the connection is not secure.